top of page

 COUNTY

-The County Board of Supervisors voted with unanimous consent to contribute funds, lease the land, and cosponsor the HomeKey application for this project
+The County Board of Supervisors voted with unanimous consent to contribute funds, lease the land, and cosponsor the HomeKey application.

 In partnership with LifeMoves, staff put together an application for the state HomeKey grant which this project relies on